 Most tourists visit the exquisite One Foot Island in the south where it's possible to walk out into the lagoon and along sand banks.
 One Foot has gorgeous beaches and great views of the other islands, but, with lots of day-trippers all trying to see and do as much as they can in a few hours, the place is rather busy.
 Snorkelling throughout the lagoon is excellent with loads of friendly fish and giant clams and there is good scuba diving to view the drop-offs outside the main reef.
 There is accommodation on three of the islands: Akaiami has an small lodge, there's a basic hut on One Foot Island and an upmarket resort on Akitua although this sits across a narrow channel from the mainland.

 Aitutaki Lagoon Cruises

 There are several ways to explore the lagoon.
 The most common is to join one of the larger day cruises that depart from Ootu Point on the southern tip of Aitutaki.
-Two companies offer daily departures with similar itineraries including a stop in the lagoon for snorkelling followed by a drop on a sand bar (tide permitting) just off from One Foot Island where you can wade to the motu and enjoy a few hours lounging on the beautiful white sands.
+A handful of companies offer daily departures to One Foot Island with similar itineraries including a stop in the lagoon for snorkelling followed by a drop on a sand bar (tide permitting) just off from One Foot Island where you can wade to the motu and enjoy a few hours lounging on the beautiful white sands.
 These day cruises take a maximum of around 40 people and include a BBQ lunch.
 A smaller cruise with around ten people departs from Arutanga Harbour on the west coast of Aitutaki and visits Maina Island (honeymoon island) another uninhabited coral island with a large sea bird breeding colony.
 You also get to snorkel amongst giant clams.